mrwweb/mrw-simplified-editor-wordpress/readme.txt

 }
 `

-= Add Custom Styles to "Text Styles" submenu of "Formats" menu =
+= Classic Editor: Add Custom Styles to "Text Styles" submenu of "Formats" menu =

 **Warning:** The following feature is almost completely useless without an accompanying set of CSS rules in [an `editor-style.css` file](http://codex.wordpress.org/Editor_Style).